Continual Learning: Applications and the Road Forward: Future directions for continual learning

 To achieve this goal, we should agree on how to measure computational cost, which is necessary to restrict it.
 Yet it is not straightforward to do so.
 Recent approaches use the number of iterations~\citep{prabhu2023computationally} and forward/backward passes~\citep{kumari2022retrospective,harun2023grasp}, which works well if the used model is exactly the same, but cannot capture architectural differences that influence computational cost.
 Similarly, when the number of parameters is used~\citep{wang2022coscl}, more iterations or forward passes do not change the perceived cost.
-The number of floating point operations (FLOPs) is often used to measure computational cost in computer science, and is a promising candidate, yet is sometimes hard to measure accurately~\citep{wang2022sparcl}.
-Additionally, time to convergence should also be considered, as faster convergence would also lower compute time.
-See~\citet{schwartz2020green} for an elaborate discussion.
+The number of floating point operations (FLOPs) is often used to measure computational cost in computer science, and is a promising candidate, yet is sometimes hard to measure accurately~\citep{wang2022sparcl}. \Rc{In practice, limiting the size of the memory buffer can reduce the computational cost; it can for example reduce the convergence time, but it does not offer guarantees.} \Ra{Directly controlling the computational cost, rather than by proxy, can alter which algorithms perform best, \eg in RL this is shown in~\citet{javed2023scalable}}.
+Additionally, time to convergence should also be considered, as faster convergence would also lower compute time~\citet{schwartz2020green}.
 To properly benchmark compute time and memory use in continual learning algorithms, we should build on this existing literature to attain strong standards for measuring both compute and memory cost and the improvements thereof.

 As illustrated in Section~\ref{sec:current_cl}, there are works that have started to question our common assumptions in continual learning~\citep{harun2023siesta}.
 SparCL optimizes compute time explicitly~\citep{wang2022sparcl}, while \citep{prabhu2023online,prabhu2023computationally} compare methods while constraining computational cost. ~\citet{chavan2023towards} establish DER~\citep{yan2021dynamically} as a promising method when compute complexity is constrained, while other works suggest that experience replay is likely most efficient~\citep{harun2023grasp, prabhu2023computationally}.
 These early works have laid the groundwork, and we believe that it is in continual learning’s best interest to push further in this direction, and develop strategies for learning under a tight compute budget, with and especially \emph{without} memory constraints.